sinesc/adria/doc/modules.md

 `import <name>[, <name>[, ...]];`

+`var <name> import <external name>[, ...];`

+`global <name> import <external name>[, ...];`

 Imports one or more symbols from the environment.
 The statement does not compile to any code but informs the compiler about symbols declared outside of the application being compiled.

+Alternatively, the var statement supports a syntax that allows renaming of the external reference (without copying it, `name` refers to the actual reference).
+Similarly, the global statement offers the same feature, but also allows the reference to be used within the entire application scope.

 ### interface